A game of quantum advantage: linking verification and simulation: Summary of results

-This update rule uses the connection between our certification game and mirror descent~\cite{Bubeck2015}, a method to learn probability distributions by approximating them by a sequence of Gibbs distributions.
+This update rule uses the connection between our certification game and mirror descent with the von Neumann entropy as potential~\cite{Bubeck2015}, a method to learn probability distributions by approximating them by a sequence of Gibbs distributions.
 In a nutshell, Alice can exploit each test function $f_t$ that Bob provides to improve her guess of the distribution $\nu$.
 The updates are of the form $\mu_{t+1}\propto e^{\log(\mu_t)-\tfrac{\epsilon}{4} f_t}$.
 She can use her method of choice to sample from the Gibbs distribution, such as rejection sampling.
-One can then show that at every round of the game, the guess of Alice gets closer to the ideal distribution by at least a finite amount, converging to $\mu_t$ being $\epsilon$-close to the ideal quantum distribution $\nu$ in a finite number of rounds.
-In fact, regardless of the distribution Bob is sampling from, if Alice chooses to use mirror descent to update her distribution, then it follows from standard properties of mirror descent that the game will end after at most $16n\epsilon^{-2}$ rounds.
-We explain this in more detail in Section~\ref{sec:simulability}.
-The caveat is that knowledge from which Gibbs distribution Alice needs to sample from does not guarantee that she can do it efficiently.
+One can then show that at every round of the game, Alice's gets closer to the ideal distribution by at least a finite amount, converging to $\mu_t$ being $\epsilon$-close to the ideal quantum distribution $\nu$ in a finite number of rounds.
+In fact, regardless of the distribution Bob is sampling from, if Alice chooses to use mirror descent to update her distribution, then it follows from standard properties of mirror descent that the game will end after at most $8n\epsilon^{-2}$ rounds.
+We explain this in more detail in Section~\ref{sec:simulability} and refer to Appendix \ref{sec:mirror_descent_basics} for a discussion and proof of its basic properties.
+The caveat is that the knowledge from which Gibbs distribution Alice needs to sample does not guarantee that she can do it efficiently.
 Let us exemplify this again with MAXCUT: \begin{example}[MAXCUT continued-mirror descent and simulated annealing] In the same setting as in Example~\ref{ex:maxcut}, one can show that if Alice uses mirror descent to update her probability distributions, her sequence of probability distributions $\mu_t$ is given by: